craftidev/risk-factor-tournament/README.md

 Use the elo prediction system, but adjust to real world experience where `(elo difference) x (.84)` makes a better predictor.

 ## Chances
-Simulate the round robin tournament to get players chances to get the prizes
+Simulate the tournament format to get players chances to get the prizes

+For round robin tournament, maybe simulations are overkill.
+But it's easier/more fun for me that way.
+I don't know maths.

 ## Risk factor
 TODO WIP